 Video Stream: Pregnenolone The Most Important Hormone You Havent Heard About Part 3

 Pregnenolone: The Most Important Hormone You Haven't Heard About

 Undoubtedly, you have heard of Human Growth Hormone (HGH); Testosterone, the hormone responsible for males developing masculine characteristics.
 Estrogen, the female counterpart to testosterone; oxytocin, often referred to as “the love hormone.”

-Progesterone, which is a major contributor to the body’s support of pregnancy.
-Dehydroepiandrosterone/ Dehydroepiandrostenedione, also known as DHEA, an important endogenous steroid hormone that is known to have anti-aging properties, and cortisol, the so-called “stress hormone.”
+Progesterone, which is a significant contributor to the body's support for pregnancy.
+Dehydroepiandrosterone/ Dehydroepiandrostenedione, also known as DHEA, an essential endogenous steroid hormone that is known to have anti-aging properties, and cortisol, the so-called “stress hormone.”

 All of these hormones (and much more, too numerous to list) play a vital role in maintaining and regulating our body's internal functions.